freeCodeCamp/freeCodeCamp/guide/english/sql/sql-in-operator/index.md

 ---
-title: SQL In Operator
+title: SQL IN Operator
 ---
-## SQL In Operator
+## SQL IN Operator

 ## IN Operator defined